YINI-lang/YINI-spec/YINI-Specification.md

 meaning = "It comes from Greek akmḗ (ἀκμή), meaning “the highest point” or “best”."
 ```

-In the aboves example, the outer `"` characters are plain ASCII double quotes and delimit the string.
+In the above example, the outer `"` characters are plain ASCII double quotes and delimit the string.
 The inner `“` and `”` characters are typographic quotation marks and are part of the string value.

 #### Raw String Prefix
 Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but Prefixing Raw strings is not required as strings are Raw as standard.